On this page

 The following groups are usually eligible, but see the next section for how student funding might affect the amount of benefit paid.

 Note: most new claims are for universal credit.
-Where ‘old’ benefits (income support, income-based jobseeker’s allowance, income-related employment and support allowance (ESA), housing benefit, child tax credit and working tax credit) are listed below, these are mainly for existing awards.
+Where the ‘old’ benefits which still remain (income-related ESA, housing benefit) are listed below, these are mainly for existing awards.
 New claims cannot usually be made for these benefits.
 There's an exception for people in certain types of supported or homeless accommodation, who can still make new claims for housing benefit.

 Students who are eligible for universal credit